RaoulRV/picknch/README.md

 ![header](static/images/header.PNG)

 - For the header I created a custom logo using a website called Looka, it was free and not that difficult to use.
-- The custom logo is possitioned on the left side of the nav bar and top left side of the website.
+- The custom logo is positioned on the left side of the nav bar and top left side of the website.
 When clicking on the logo, the user will be returned back to the homepage.
 - The navigation bar presents the user with 4 options at all times, however these options will change depending if the user is authenticated or not.
 - Navigation bar is also present throughout every page on the website and it keeps all functionality on all pages.
 - When using a mobile device or a smaller screen the navigation buttons will transform into a dropdown menu.